The Sorcerer and the White Snake: Plot

 Helped by Susu's friend, a mouse, Xu Xian manages to retrieve a root kept inside the Lei Feng Pagoda, but is possessed by demons since the root was the thing that kept the demons in place.
 Fahai and the other monks capture Xu Xian and prepare to cast spells to banish the demons from his body.
 When Susu recovers, she goes to find Xu Xian along with Qingqing.
 They are confronted by Fahai, who tries to explain to them that the spell should not be broken before it is complete.
 Susu, however, does not believe him and accuses him of trying to separate them.
-The two sisters battle Fahai and after Fahai breaks their swords, they retaliate by unleashing a tidal wave on Jinshan that Fahai is able to cut in two to prevent too much damage only to be attacked by their true forms.
-Susu releases Xu Xian from the spell, but he does not have any memory of Susu.
-Susu blames this on Fahai and they battle.
-Despite managing to repel Susu's fierce snakes and incapacitate Qingqing, Fahai is left defeated as he questions whether he was too driven on his demon-hunting and fierce defense of Buddha as despite all his efforts, disasters would continue on without stopping.
-When Susu recommences the battle, Fahai is empowered by his faith in Buddha and manifesting many divine arms around him, easily deflects all of Susu's attacks before he is able to trap Susu in Lei Feng Pagoda.
+The two sisters battle Fahai and after Fahai breaks their swords, they retaliate by unleashing a tidal wave on Jinshan.
+Susu releases Xu Xian from the spell, but he has no memory of Susu.
+Susu blames Fahai and they battle.
+Despite managing to repel Susu's fierce snakes and incapacitate Qingqing, Fahai is left defeated.
+He questions whether he was too driven on his demon-hunting and fierce defense of Buddha.
+When Susu recommences the battle, Fahai, empowered by his faith in Buddha, is able to trap Susu in Lei Feng Pagoda.
 At this point, Susu repents and asks to see Xu Xian just one last time.
-Buddha implores Fahai to fulfill Susu's wish and Fahai, filled with the divine spirit, obeys and lifts up the pagoda, temporarily freeing Susu.
+Fahai lifts the pagoda, temporarily freeing Susu.
 After an emotional talk with Xu Xian, Susu kisses him, causing him to remember everything.
-Susu is then sucked back into the temple as Fahai lets go of the temple, trapping Susu there again much to Xu Xian's sadness.
-Qingqing, watching all this from a distance with Neng Ren, tells him that she doesn't want to love anyone as her sister loved Xu Xian, and leaves saying that he will never be a true bat demon anyway.
+Susu is then sucked back into the temple, much to Xu Xian's sadness.
+Qingqing, watching from a distance with Neng Ren, tells him she doesn't want to love anyone as her sister loved Xu Xian, and leaves saying he will never be a true bat demon anyway.

-In the epilogue, Xu Xian picks herbs around the pagoda, while Susu has returned to her snake form trapped inside the temple.
-Fahai is seen walking around the mountainside when suddenly Neng Ren (now a complete bat demon) appears alongside him.
+In the epilogue, Xu Xian picks herbs around the pagoda, while Susu, returned to her snake form, is trapped inside the temple.
+Fahai is walking around the mountainside, when suddenly Neng Ren (now a complete bat demon) appears alongside him.
 Throwing him an apple, Fahai tells him that he has grown used to his new look, and they journey together again.